ANNEBORTOLI/users-validations/README.md

 - Everyone can add a new User to the list (unauthenticated);
 - The model should validate the email, name, phone, and CPF format before saving and display an error message if it's invalid;
-- The index page should be able to search for data by any of the fields;
+- The index page should be able to search for data by any of the fields in the users table;
-- The data should be organized in the view;
+- The data should be organized alphabetically in the view;
-- A valid phone
+- A valid phone number format includes: ...

 ### :card_file_box:Database Schema